 Over the last 14 months, volunteers have helped to record, photograph and research the names on the American Wall in Western Esplanade.
 More than 60 American soldiers have been identified and researched and contact has been made with several families in America.
 Three groups have been identified: the 99th Infantry, the 106th Infantry and the segregated 449th Quartermaster Company, among others.
 Through the project viewer you can explore the wall and zoom into the bricks and see the inscriptions.
 A project booklet telling their stories is now available, and an education pack can be downloaded here.

-Southampton Cultural Services are hosting online art and history talks covering a variety of topics and genres.
+Southampton Cultural Services and other venues are hosting online art and history talks covering a variety of topics and genres.

 The Point has been working with Arts & Health producer Suna Imre, discover this introduction to meditation...